reedwoodruff/molecule_schema/devlog.md

 ## April 25, 2024
 I am really loathe to maintain reactive and non-reactive versions of everything, but that's the route I've opted for right now.
 Maybe at some point I could write a macro to annotate non-reactive structs to create reactive versions, but I think it would still be required to manually update any functionality by hand.
 Idk, I hope there's a better solution eventually, as this adds serious friction to changing and improving things over time as the changes need to be mirrored multiple times.

+## May 1, 2024
+Thinking through the interface for interacting with various kinds of slots.
+Two kinds of slots exist:
+- library-operative-specific (can only hold instances of a particular library operative)
+- trait-specific (can hold any instances which conform to its trait bounds)

+For library-operatiave-specific, the question is arising how to handle inheritance/subclasses.
+For example, if you have a slot which accepts an operative Animal, and a subclass operative "DogAnimal" is created based on the Animal operative (which must mean that Dog *at least* fulfills every contract which Animal does, but that it *could* be made more specific by locking a particular field or by locking instances into slots)
+The current implementation is looking for the particular struct created for Animal, but I think a more flexible solution is in order.
+I'm considering creating an enum for each case when multiple operatives are acceptable.
+This would be helpful for when you are attempting to access a member of a given slot.
+Since a slot which can hold Animal can also hold any subclass of animal, you can't just assume that the node in question is Animal.
+Instead you could return an enum of all subclasses of Animal.
+This seems to have the potential to get wildly out of hand.
+For example, Animal could have multiple subclasses (e.g. DogAnimal, BirdAnimal), and then those subclasses could have subclasses (e.g. BirdAnimal: SparrowBirdAnimal).
+So if you had a slot which returns an Animal, you'd actually be returning an enum of all nodes in a potentially deep tree.

+On the other hand, this specialization functionality is ill-suited to this kind of usage.
+It seems like what I described above would be better suited to using an "Animal" trait.
+However there's nothing stopping a schema author from falling into this specialization trap.

+The case seems more straightforward for applying this same solution to trait-specific slots.
+You could have an enum which has members that correspond to all operatives which implement the given set of traits.
+You could then also implement the trait on the enum itself, saving the end user from having to match on a potentially large list if they only needed the functionality provided by the trait or set of traits.

+I think it would not be possible in the library-operative-specific case to fully carry across this nice user experience.
+For example, with Animal, you might have a field "name" which is unlocked and therefore you have a method which can set it.
+But with SparrowBirdAnimal, you might have locked this field.
+So there's not really any way to generalize over all of the methods even though they all share an ancestor.
+It might be possible to look into providing a subset of those methods (for example, all of the get-related ones) on the resultant enum.
+But in order to make any changes you'd need to do a deep match.

+Once again, though, I think that that pattern is antipattern.
+The idea should be to build in a composable fashion.
+The details of how to do that in this case escape me at the present.